Jen likes writing about cats, gardening and travel. She lives in the UK.

 There can be nothing better than picking fresh cherries from your very own trees.
-But what if you only have a very small garden or just a small patio or back yard?
-Can you still grow your own cherries?
+But, what if you only have a very small garden or just a small patio or backyard?
+Can you still cultivate your own cherries?
 Well, yes you can, since they can be grown successfully in pots and containers.

 - Your trees will appreciate feeding once the fruit have set.
 Use an organic seaweed feed to keep them happy.
 An all-purpose organic feed is ideal, but avoid feeds heavy on nitrogen or you’ll have a tree heavy on foliage but light on fruit.

 How do I keep cherries away from pests or birds?